CMSgov/ab2d/Deploy/documentation/AB2D_Deployment.md

 ### Configure jenkins SSH credentials

-1. Get the private IP address of Jenkins master
+1. Get the public IP address of Jenkins master

    1. Ensure that you are connected to the Cisco VPN